 The Pair Specifier dialog lets you choose the method for recognizing paired reads.

-To access the dialog, use Project > Project Parameters.
-If the Pair Specifier section is not already active, click on Pair Specifier on the left.
+To access the dialog, use Project > Project Parameters and click Pair Specifier on the left.

 Choose from typical pair naming conventions in the Pair Pattern drop-down menu.